 They often nest outside homes but travels to the kitchen for food.
 On wet or rainy days, fire ants try to find a dry environment which can be the walls of your homes or the back of your closets.

-Silverfish is a centipede-like pest but has flat body and thicker antennas.
+Silverfish is a centipede-like pest but has a flat body and thicker antennas.
 It is a nocturnal insect that looks like a fish because of its tapered behind.

 These insects do not have wings and wiggle their way through spaces in your homes.
 They are among insects that live between two and seven years.
-Because of their structure, silverfishes are mostly found on floors or on the ground because it cannot climb walls.
+Because of their structure, silverfishes are mostly found on floors or on the ground because they cannot climb walls.

 It produces oval-shaped, whitish, about 0.8 mm (0.031 in) long eggs.
-Unlike other insects, silverfishes take longer time to hatch, between two weeks and two months.
+Unlike other insects, silverfishes take a longer time to hatch, between two weeks and two months.
 A silverfish usually less than 100 eggs in her entire lifetime.

 There are more than 4,000 species of cockroach worldwide, about 30 of them live within human households.

 Cockroaches are among the toughest insects to beat.
 Some of the species can survive without food for one month.
-It can also live off on limited resources, like feeding from the glue of postage stamps.
+It can also live off of limited resources, like feeding on the glue of postage stamps.
 Other varieties can go without air for, at least, 45 minutes while Japanese cockroach nymphs can survive through the coldest winters.
 Just because the cockroaches are not visible to the naked eye, it does not mean zero presence.
 About 20 percent to 48 percent of homes with no visible sign of cockroaches have detectable cockroach allergens in dust.